steveshogren/hugo-blog/content/post/anemic-domain-model.md

 void movePlayerNorth()
 ```

 The first function has explicit inputs and outputs.
-The section function has
+The second function has
 implicit, hidden state.
 While the ```void``` function is easier to _call_, it is
-much harder to test.
-It relies on implicit global state to be correctly setup to
+much harder to _test_.
+The tester must setup some internal or global state to
 even run the test.
+If the GameState is encapsulated too, you would need to end
+up calling dozens of methods just to get the GameState in the correct state for
+your test!
+(This isn't an exaggeration, I've seen people do this many times.)

 Functions are considered **pure** if they produce the same output when given the
 same input.
 Addition is a pure function.
 We expect ```add(1,1)``` will always
 produce ```2```.
 Pure functions are the easiest to test.
 The more logic you have
 in pure functions, the easier your code is to test.

-> Encapsulation is **impure**.
+> Encapsulation is ~~a rich domain model~~ **impure**.

-Because the point of encapsulation is to hide state from the caller, it is
+The point of encapsulation is to hide state from the caller; it is impure by
-impure by definition.
-Impure functions require global or class-level state to
+definition.
+Impure functions require global or class-level state to operate.

-operate.
+For whatever reason, pure functions have been maligned as a "bad design".
+Purity
+has been given nasty sounding names like "anemic domain model" or "exposed
+state".

+> Purity is a good design!

 Purity in object-oriented design is a continuum.
 Most codebases have a variety
 of functions: some pure, some impure.
+On the one side you have rich domain
+models with completely encapsulated state and void methods.
+On the other side
+you have easily-tested code with pure functions and separate data structures.

 ``` java
 Encapsulation (Impure) |------------------------| Pure functions
 ```

-On the one side you have the rich domain models with encapsulated state and void
-methods.
-On the other side you have easily-tested code with functions and data
-structures and no encapsulated state.

-If you need or desire testability, choose data structures and small stateless
+If you need or desire testability, choose data structures and pure, stateless
 functions.
 Avoid encapsulated state: put all state in data structures with all
 public fields.
 Strive to make your codebase as pure as possible.